erickcapilla/task-tracker-cli/README.md

 ```
 ## Usage

-Type the help option to watch the instructions
+Type the flag option to watch the instructions

 ```bash
 tasky --help